 Think of your payments like a balloon deflating… slowly, and then all at once.

 How do balloon payments work?

 When it comes to financing your balloon mortgage, your bank will let you know how much you should pay each month.
-Usually, you’ll only have to pay the interest – aka, the cost of borrowing money.
+Usually, you’ll only have to pay the interest.

 Because of that, you’ll have lower monthly payments compared to a typical loan.
 But take note that the less you pay now, the more you’ll owe later to make up the difference on your mortgage.